 Smart meters are a new kind of gas and electricity meter that allow you to monitor your energy consumption in real time.
-They use a secure national communications network provided by the ‘Data Communications Company’ (DCC) to send your real time consumption securely to your energy supplier via a wifi adapter that also allows you to view your consumption in pounds and pence through a portable display screen that you can locate as you wish.
+They use a secure national communications network provided by the ‘Data Communications Company’ (DCC) to send your real time consumption securely to your energy supplier.
+There is also a portable in-home display (IHD) that also allows you to view your consumption in pounds and pence.

 How do they work?

-Smart meters consist of three main components, these are as follows:
+Smart meters consist of two main components, these are as follows:

 Two new meters: one gas and one electric to replace your old ones